PeterNaydenov/url-pattern/PATTERNS.md

 ### Named Segments

 Capture dynamic path segments using the `:name` syntax.
-Values must match the character set `a-zA-Z0-9-_~ %`.
+Values must match the character set `a-zA-Z0-9-_~ %` (use the expanded form in your config if you customize the charset).

 | Pattern | Example URL | Result |
 |---------|-------------|--------|